lansea/nabe/lib/ext/README.markdown

 # Custom module

-A simple example of how to build a custom connect layer on top of node-yabe.
+A simple example of how to build a custom connect layer on top of nabe.

 This branch adds a little hook just before rendering on which you could subscribe to.

-    var mediator = require('../mediator');
+    var renderer = require('../renderer');

-    mediator.on('yabe.render', function(res, data){
+    renderer.on('nabe.render', function(res, data){
       var a = data.headers ? data.headers.accept : undefined;
       if(a && /application\/json/.test(a)) {
         res.renderJSON(data);